QResiduals#

 • confidence (float, default=0.95) – Confidence level for statistical calculations (between 0 and 1).

 • method (str, default="jackson-mudholkar") – The method used to compute the confidence threshold for Q residuals.
-Options: - “chi-square” : Uses mean and standard deviation to approximate Q residuals threshold. - “jackson-mudholkar” : Uses eigenvalue-based analytical approximation. - “percentile” : Uses empirical percentile threshold.
+Options: - “chi-square” : Uses the first two moments of the residual eigenvalues (mean and variance) to compute a moment-matched chi-square threshold for Q residuals [1, 3]. - “jackson-mudholkar” : Uses the first three moments of the residual eigenvalues to calculate an analytical threshold based on Jackson & Mudholkar’s approximation [2, 3]. - “percentile” : Uses the empirical percentile of the observed Q residuals to set a non-parametric threshold.

 Variables: